 $H_d$ is a diagonal term containing the local part of the Hamiltonian, including the density-density terms of the interaction.
 The $H_\sigma$ components describe all the hopping processes of the electrons with spin $\sigma=\up,\dw$.
 Finally the term $H_{nd}$ contains all the remaining non-diagonal elements which do not fit in the previous two components, e.g. the spin-exchange and pair-hopping interaction terms.
 If the QNs are conserved per orbital, i.e. if $H_{nd}\==0$ and no inter-orbital local hopping terms are present, each $H_\sigma$ further splits into a sum of smaller terms:

-Each term of the Hamiltonian matrix is constructed independently iterating on one or more components of the sector basis states.
-For example, the construction of the matrices $H_{\a\sigma}$ only involves iterations over the components $\ket{i_{\a\sigma}}$ of the sector basis.
+Each term of the Hamiltonian matrix is constructed independently iterating over one or more components of the sector basis states.
+For example, the construction of the matrices $H_{\a\sigma}$ only involve iterations over the components $\ket{i_{\a\sigma}}$ of the sector basis.
 In general we have:

 For very large systems, storing the Hamiltonian matrix in the memory can be highly inefficient.
 In such cases, Krylov or Lanczos methods~\cite{Lanczos1950JRNBSB,Lin1993CIP,Lehoucq1998,Maschhoff1996} can be implemented using a storage-free algorithm, performing the necessary linear operations on-the-fly.
-This solution has generally a negative impact onto the execution time, however this can be well compensated by scaling in a massively parallel framework.
+This solution has generally a negative impact on the execution time, however this can be well compensated by scaling in a massively parallel framework.